gjbianco/metabolizer/README.md

 This exposes the `name` and `version` properties in `package.json` to the "/version" route.
 If you hit `<application URL>/version`, you will get a JSON object with those values.

-If you do not pass in a list, it will return just a list by default.
+If you do not pass in a list, it will return just a version by default.

 ### Notes

+If you want to expose a value from `package.json`, prepend the variable name with `npm_package_`.
+For example, if you wanted the package version, use the environment variable `npm_package_version`.

 The values are determined at runtime.
 If the value somehow changes after startup, metabolizer WILL NOT use the new value.
 This is to keep the (already trivial) performance hit even smaller.

-Currently, Metabolizer only works with `package.json` values.
-It does not work with general environment vars (potential future feature).